Dalmau: Name and history

-According to one tradition, Dalmau is named after its founder, Dal Deo, an Ahir brother of Bal Deo. of Kannauj and a contemporary of the 5th-century Sassanid emperor Bahram Gor.
+According to one tradition, Dalmau is named after its founder, Dal Deo, an [Bhar] brother of Bal Deo. of Kannauj and a contemporary of the 5th-century Sassanid emperor Bahram Gor.
 This tradition asserts that the Bhar tribe later conquered Dalmau after the death of Partab Chand of Kannauj in 530 CE.
 However, this tradition appears to be mixed up, and the Rathore story appears to have been "imported" in order to give Dalmau a more prestigious origin.
 More likely, Dal and Bal were themselves Bhars, and Dalmau had always been a Bhar town during its early days.

 In 423 AH, Dalmau was conquered by Salar Sahu, the father of the semi-legendary Islamic warrior Ghazi Saiyyad Salar Masud.
 He granted the estate of Dalmau to one Malik Abdullah.
 There are still martyrs' tombs in Dalmau said to date from the time of this conquest, serving as the final resting place of Ghalib, Maliks Ali and Wali, and other Islamic martyrs.

 About two centuries later, Dalmau flourished under the reign of Iltutmish, third ruler of the Delhi Sultanate.
 Makhdum Badr ud-Din, a companion of the sultan, resided in Dalmau at that time.
 Dalmau continued to prosper under Firoz Shah Tughlaq, who founded a madrasa in Dalmau.
 Also during his reign, a local notable named Yusuf built an Eidgah in Dalmau; it was later replaced by a newer structure, but the foundation stone is still visible, inscribed with a pair of couplets bearing Yusuf's name as well as the date of construction, 759 AH.

 In 1394, as the Delhi Sultanate's crumbling Tughlaq dynasty was caught up in a civil war, members the Bhar tribe rose to power in Dalmau.
 Soon after, when the subahdar of Jaunpur, Khwaja Malik Sarwar, declared independence, thus founding the Jaunpur Sultanate.
 He claimed rule over the province of Dalmau, alongside those of Kannauj, Sandila, Bahraich, and Bihar; however, his authority over Dalmau was only nominal, as the Bhars retained possession of it.
 This came to an end under the Jaunpur sultan Ibrahim Shah Sharqi, who sent an army to conquer Dalmau, supposedly because the Bhar ruler, Dal, sought to marry the daughter of a local sayyid known as Baba Haji.
 After defeating and killing Dal's brother Kakori at the nearby village of Sudamanpur on the day of Holi, Ibrahim Shah captured Dalmau and slaughtered the Bhar inhabitants.
 In memory of this massacre, local women of the Bharonia cast do not wear nose rings or glass bangles.
 Dal's tomb is 2 miles from Dalmau, and local Bhars offer milk there during the month of Sawan.